mokagio/mokacoding/metallo/src/posts/2021-04-29-scenario-builders-in-swift.md

 medicalBackend.register(patient: patient, with: doctor)
 ```

-The key information affecting the system under test outcome, that is whether the patient is under age for the medicine, is lost in the noise made by the rest of the necessary input parameters.
+The key information affecting the system under test outcome, that is, whether the patient is under age for the medicine, is lost in the noise made by the rest of the necessary input parameters.

 As already mentioned, [fixtures](https://mokacoding.com/blog/streamlining-tests-setup-with-fixtures-in-swift/) can help, but we're still left with extra work in the arrange phase: